If you can perform a thorough analysis of the following, you don’t need us.

-In order to determine whether the investment structure meets the EB 5 visa requirements, we review the following key documents:
+To determine whether an investment meets the EB-5 visa requirements, first review the following key documents:

 - Business plan

 Additionally, determine the following:

 - The business plan is credible with reasonable financial projections and Matter of Ho compliant.